 However, due to Pablo Escobar’s reputation, he insisted that if he went to a normal prison he would be killed and therefore offered to build a prison for himself – so generous!

 The “prison” quickly became a luxe resort with a casino, billiard tables, and constant visitors.
-He even hosted a wedding here!
+Escobar even hosted a wedding here.
 The landing square for helicopters is still in place.

-It is also a beautiful area.
-There are rumors that some Pablo Escobar money was buried around here but I think that ship has sailed!
+There are rumors that some Pablo Escobar money was buried around here but I think that ship has sailed.

 Pablo Escobar’s house in El Poblado

 It is only possible to see the outside of what was the Pablo Escobar House Medellin.
 Pablo Escobar had several floors of this building and it housed both his family as well as some of his more gruesome and decadent activities.

 Update: I have heard that this building has now been destroyed due to the number of visitors. so it is no longer possible to do a Pablo Escobar house tour in Medellin.

 Pablo Escobar’s grave is a quite large plot in a cemetery in central Medellin.
 Fresh flowers are placed on his grave every day.